mousepawmedia/devdocs/source/guides/staff.rst

 inbox from getting overwhelming.

 If you'll be using Nextcloud regularly, you may consider setting up the Nextcloud Client on your computer.
-See :ref:`nextcloud_client`.
+See `Download and install Nextcloud <https://nextcloud.com/install/>`_.

 .. _gstaff_nextcloud_tasks: